 What Is a Sinus Specialist?

 In addition to being trained as standard ear, nose, and throat (ENT) doctors -- who treat more general ENT issues -- sinus specialists (also called rhinologists) have completed advanced subspecialty fellowship training, which is the highest level of instruction available.
-This means they are equipped to treat serious sinus and nasal problems with medication and surgery.
-They may be able to offer treatments that your ENT or primary care doctor haven't considered.
+This means they are equipped to treat serious sinus and nasal problems with medication and surgery, and they may be able to offer treatments that your ENT or primary care doctor haven't considered.

 “Giving people a practical solution for problems that they’ve had for a long time, that others could not help them with, that’s what I find most rewarding.”

 When to See a Sinus Specialist

 Duke’s David Jang, MD, often meets people who are surprised to discover that there are other options.
 He explained that people should make an appointment with a sinus specialist if they fall into one of these categories: